Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 <img src="pictures/test_results.png" alt="cluster means" width="600"/>

 One thing I noticed was that most of the matrices show that the model determines 'equal' and 'right' with higher accuracy than 'left'.
 I think this corresponds with the extremely low correlations between our predictor variables and instances of 'left' that we observed in the correlation matrix.
-Here is an example:
+Here is an example from one of the lower preforming folds:

 <img src="pictures/leftCircled.png" alt="cluster means" width="500"/> <img src="pictures/sad_corr.png" alt="cluster means" width="500"/>